 The Tree view shows evolutionary relationships estimated from the multiple sequence alignment, and is calculated using the current tree-building algorithm and settings, and the currently-selected Distance metric.
+This view is only accessible after you have performed a multiple alignment, and becomes inaccessible again if you unalign the sequences.
+This topic is an introduction to the Tree view.
+To learn how to make, customize, reroot or export trees, refer to the main topic Phylogenetic Trees.

+To access the Tree view, use the View > Tree > Tree command or click on the Tree tab.
 The Tree view initially displays the following graphic, prompting you to choose a tree-building algorithm.

 Some information about the view: